dotnet/csharpstandard/standard/classes.md

 An automatically implemented property (or ***auto-property*** for short), is a non-abstract, non-extern property with semicolon-only accessor bodies.
 Auto-properties shall have a get accessor and may optionally have a set accessor.

 When a property is specified as an automatically implemented property, a hidden backing field is automatically available for the property, and the accessors are implemented to read from and write to that backing field.
 The hidden backing field is inaccessible, it can be read and written only through the automatically implemented property accessors, even within the containing type.
 If the auto-property has no set accessor, the backing field is considered `readonly` ([§15.5.3](classes.md#1553-readonly-fields)).
 Just like a `readonly` field, a getter-only auto-property may also be assigned to in the body of a constructor of the enclosing class.
-Such an assignment assigns directly to the readonly backing field of the property.
+Such an assignment assigns directly to the read-only backing field of the property.

 An auto-property may optionally have a *property_initializer*, which is applied directly to the backing field as a *variable_initializer* ([§17.7](arrays.md#177-variable-initializers)).